Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 released.
 If the Pinky Switch is in the Gun position, the lock is not broken.

-Cage mode can be exited from either cockpit, by placing Weapon Select knob in the pilot cockpit to the B position momentarially, or by the WSO pressing the Air to Air button on the rear cockpit panel.
+Cage mode can be exited from either cockpit, by placing Weapon Select knob in the pilot cockpit to the B position momentarily, or by the WSO pressing the Air to Air button on the rear cockpit panel.
 If the pilot leaves the Weapon Select knob in B, it does not preclude a later entry into Cage mode.